karuppiah7890/tigris-docs/docs/events/events.md

 ## Topic

-A topic is created by creating a collection of type **messages**.
 A topic is analogous to a topic in Kafka.
 Events are stored as documents which are analogous to JSON documents.
 Documents are composed of field-value pairs.

 ![Event](/img/message.jpg)